 Moe’s father became a successful GC in his home country, building hotels, medical stores, and heavy civil construction projects.
 In the late 90s, he was given the opportunity to obtain a lottery visa that would require saying goodbye to his parents, close relatives, and friends, then moving halfway around the world to a new country he had never visited.
 There was only one country he believed would be worth the sacrifice: the United States.

-A Young Man with a Plan
+A Young Man With a Plan

 It was around this time that Moe heard about the Wentworth Institute of Technology.
-Located in Boston, with a strong focus in STEM subjects, it seemed like a perfect fit for him.
-He set his sights on their Construction Management program and worked hard in high school to make the next step in his dream come true.
+Located in Boston, with a strong focus on STEM subjects, it seemed like a perfect fit for him.
+He set his sights on their Construction Management program and worked hard in high school to take the next step in making his dream come true.
 He took Advanced Placement classes and studied hard for the SAT.
 As he submitted the application for admissions to Wentworth, Moe knew that his life would soon change.

-Sure enough, Wentworth accepted him to the Construction Management program in the Fall of 2015, and was ecstatic to officially begin his journey in construction.
+Sure enough, Wentworth accepted him to the Construction Management program in the Fall of 2015 and Moe was ecstatic to officially begin his journey in construction.
 He took coursework in Construction Management and Business Management, as well as doing two internships with Lee Kennedy, a full-service construction firm based in the Boston area.